jmolivas/composer-resolver/README.md

 the purpose of the Composer Resolver.
 The only task of the Composer Resolver is to resolve a given `composer.json` into a valid `composer.lock` file.
 Downloading the dependencies would make the tasks run longer for no reason.
-That's why Composer Resolver provides it's own installer that does something like a `composer update --dry-run` while still writing the `composer.lock` file.
+That's why Composer Resolver provides its own installer that does something like a `composer update --dry-run` while still writing the `composer.lock` file.